-OCIC’s new Youth Policy-Makers Hub (YPH) is one of the new signature initiatives of OCIC’s Community Engagement and Learning programs.
-The YPH is an inter-generational initiative that will engage diverse youth from across Ontario in international cooperation policy processes in support of Gender Equality, Canada’s Feminist International Assistance Policy (FIAP) action areas, and the UN Sustainable Development Goals (SDGs).
+The Youth Policy-Makers Hub (YPH) is a signature initiative of OCIC’s Community Engagement and Learning programs.
+The YPH is an multi-generational initiative that will engage diverse youth from across Ontario in international cooperation policy processes in support of Gender Equality, Canada’s Feminist International Assistance Policy (FIAP) action areas, and the UN Sustainable Development Goals (SDGs).

 Global problems like gender inequality and climate change affect people of all ages everywhere.
 These complex problems require holistic inter-generational approaches, diverse mindsets, multi-disciplinary methods and multi-sectoral dialogue.
 OCIC recognizes the wealth of knowledge, experience and leadership that youth leaders bring to the international cooperation sector in Ontario and beyond.
 We want to help enable the active participation of youth at local, national and international policy-making tables to inform decisions that concern their lives, future and the planet.

 In 2020, the Youth Policy-Makers will have the opportunities to:

 - Partake in engagement and learning exchange opportunities to strengthen your capacity to influence policy making and advocacy processes

 - Connect with a network of youth and allies through online webinars and in-person

 - Take part in and/or lead online or in-person sessions during key moments such as the International Development Week and OCIC’s Global Citizens Forum